-The parties will be provided sufficient time to review the additional allegations to prepare a response before any initial interview regarding those additional charges.
+If the investigation reveals the existence of additional or different potential violations of this policy, the Title IX Coordinator will issue a supplemental written notice of investigation.
+The parties will be provided sufficient time to review the additional allegations to prepare a response before any initial interview regarding the additional charges.